codavisRV/TerminalWeatherApp/README.md

 Note that the value added after the -a flag requires quotes if it's a multi-word string, but they can be omitted if you're just entering a ZIP code or single-word city name.
 The equal sign is also optional.

+*After downloading, be sure to run `npm install` to get the related node dependencies.*

 ## How to update terminal settings on a Mac